sachinkg-13/Ryde/README.md

-# Taxi Application
+# RYDE (Taxi Application)

 ## Description
-This project is a comprehensive full-stack taxi application designed to streamline ride-hailing services.
+Ryde is a comprehensive full-stack taxi application designed to streamline ride-hailing services.
 It features a powerful backend built with Node.js, Express, MongoDB, and JWT as well as a dynamic React-based frontend developed with Vite.
 Real-time functionalities like live location updates are handled using Socket.io, while mapping and navigation are powered by the Google Maps API.

 ## Table of Contents
 - [Overview](#overview)